Menu

 What is a Family Management Company?

 Now, this is not some kind of crazy, you know, thing that’s gonna get you audited, right?
 These are very, very common to create family management companies.
 What the heck is a family management company?
-Well, it’s basically an LLC or a sole proprietor that you set up that is not going to be taxed as a corporation and is going to serve as the management company.
+Well, it’s an LLC or a sole proprietor that you set up that is not going to be taxed as a corporation and is going to serve as the management company.

 They’re gonna manage essentially your children on payroll.
 So the entire purpose of that entity, it’s almost like just a holding company, and it is basically going to be responsible for managing the work that is done by your child.
 So you do have to go and set up a new entity for this.
 Again, can be a sole proprietor, it can be an LLC.